 Sandton Chronicle Article from 2010.
 The picture is of the Marlboro statue

 The statue in front of Toyota's Marlboro Offices (The Heritage Portal)

 A closer view (The Heritage Portal)

 After some solid detective work, Henry received a statement from Toyota South Africa recounting how they had taken back ownership of the statue and moved it to their plant in Durban.
 Toyota representatives were concerned as the stallion had suffered severe vandalism.
 Its tail had been hacked off and vandals were starting on the legs.
 Further research is required to explain why one of Sandton’s icons was allowed to deteriorate so dramatically.

 A quick glance at Google Maps reveals the existence of a statue outside the Durban plant.
-It seems likely that this is the 'Sandton Stallion' based on the statement above but, as the image is poor, a site visit or call to Toyota may be necessary for confirmation.
+It seems highly likely that this is the 'Sandton Stallion' based on the statement above and a comparison of the photos below.

-Statue outside the Toyota Plant in Durban (Google Maps)
+Horse outside the Toyota Office in Durban (Source Unknown)

 Perhaps it is time for a campaign to bring the historic stallion back to Sandton?
 It may be quite an ask as it appears as though Toyota came to an agreement with city councillors involving a large donation.
 The company also spent money restoring the statue and relocating it to a more secure environment.
 On the other hand, the feel good story of bringing the Sandton Stallion home could be a spectacular publicity opportunity!